versia-pub/docs/docs/spec.md

 # Introduction

 > [!NOTE]
-> You are looking at the documentation for `Lysand 2.0`, released in March 2024 after revision of the original `Lysand 1.0` specification published in September 2023.
+> You are looking at the documentation for `Lysand 3.0`, currently in development.
+>
+> Previous versions:
+> - `Lysand 2.0`, released in March 2024.
+> - `Lysand 1.0`, published in September 2023.

 The Lysand Protocol is designed as a communication medium for federated applications, leveraging the HTTP stack.
 Its simplicity ensures ease of implementation and comprehension.